jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   - **officer of the Tribunal** means an officer of the department or the Ministry of Justice who is for the time being acting in the service of the Tribunal; and includes a Tenancy Mediator
   - **order** , in relation to the Tribunal, means any order, decision, determination, consent, approval, or ruling given or made by the Tribunal; and includes an order by the Tribunal dismissing an application
   - **periodic tenancy** means a residential tenancy other than a fixed-term tenancy
+  - **pet** does not include a disability assist dog (within the meaning of section 2 of the Dog Control Act 1996)
+  - **pet bond** means a bond referred to in section 18AA
   - **possession order** means an order made by the Tribunal under section 64, 65, or 66Y granting possession of any premises to any person named in the order
   - **premises** includes (other than in relation to a boarding house tenancy, in which case the definition in section 66B applies)—
     (a) any part of any premises; and